 Generally, the more of your own money that you “put down,” the better loan terms you’ll have in terms of interest rate and other features.

 One key feature is private mortgage insurance (PMI)—and whether you can avoid the sting of it.
 If having a larger down payment helps you avoid monthly PMI payments and a lower interest rate, that may be worth the investment.
+In the realm of online payments, numerous options come with processing fees.
+If you’re seeking clarity on these fees, a card machine comparison can be a valuable tool to help you understand and compare the costs associated with different payment methods.

 The cost of a PMI premium (depending on the borrower’s credit score and down payment, and the insurer) can range from $30 to $70 for every $100,000 borrowed.
 If you’re buying a $500,000 home with 10% ($50,000) down, your loan amount will be $450,000.
 The PMI could then cost $135 to $315 per month.